EvanZhouDev/twilight/README.md

 Now, verify that it works by running `twilight -v`, which should give you the version number.

+### The Math Behind Twilight

+Twilight isn't just easy to use.
+It's also powered by a completely new method of parsing that natively supports multi-binder expressions, allowing a speedup compared to standard methods of parsing.
+Learn more about [this parsing method here](https://github.com/EvanZhouDev/twilight/tree/main/lang/runtime).

 ### Syntax Quickstart

 Twilight's syntax is heavily math based, so it should seem familiar.
 Here's a quick overview of all the features, in the language itself.